 Paraiso: Timothy Stevenson is encouraged with the discernment and spiritual growth of the brethren here.
 Please pray for the preservation of this work.
 With his wife Jenna, he continues to deliver hundreds of gospel tracts in and around the large city of Merida where they live.

-Santa Rita: Several believers from the assembly on the island of Carmen accompanied David Alves, Sr. to the conference in this small and rather remote town in the state of Campeche.
+Santa Rita: Several believers from the assembly on the island of Carmen came to the conference in this small and rather remote town in the state of Campeche.
 Most of the believers who attended the conference were from Chiapas and Guatemala.
 One brother donated and slaughtered three cows on location to feed the people of God present.
 Five believers obeyed the Lord in baptism in the Chumpan River.
 One of the sisters baptized is from the large city of Villahermosa, state of Tabasco, where there is no assembly testimony.

 Zamora: Joel Portman gave appreciated devotional ministry in the assembly of La Rinconada on the subject of the Garments of Christ.
 Local brethren continue to actively support works in outlying areas like Los Reyes and La Purisima.

 Zapopan: It was a happy day for the assembly on February 10 to see two young men, Samuel Pena and Nicholas Thiessen, obey the Lord in baptism.
 Chucho Gomez (Zamora) and Norman Thiessen (5th Avenue, Portage) preached the gospel to about one hundred and thirty people who attended.
 Paul Thiessen has appreciated the hard physical labor by brethren from Canada, USA, and Mexico on the construction of the second floor of the hall.
 Jonathan Seed has started a weekly outreach on the south side of the city, helped by believers from the Zapopan assembly.
 A more suitable meeting place is being sought.